 - Br.
 William C. Mueller (Marianist brother)

 - Fr.
 John G. O’Flaherty (Jesuit priest)

 For many years our lead attorney, Adam Horowitz, has been at the forefront of exposing sexual abuse by priests in the State of Colorado.
 Besides being among the first attorneys to file clergy abuse lawsuits in Colorado, Adam Horowitz fought for and won key battles on the First Amendment, statute of limitations, and discovery of priest personnel files.
 Along the way, Adam Horowitz won large settlements for his clients.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of Denver in Colorado.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Pueblo in Colorado.
 If you need a lawyer because you were sexually abused by a priest in Colorado, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Archdiocese of Denver now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Pueblo now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Colorado and nationwide.
 We can help.